GoHypernet/Hypernet.ID-Public/packages/web-integration/README.md

 This package provides a convienient entry point for integrating with Hypernet.ID in web-based applications.
 It exports the HypernetID class, which you will need to instantiate with your Customer ID (don't worry, that is public information).
-HypernetID has a variety of useful methods on it, but the the simplest possible integration, you can make use of just a few.
+Hypernet.ID has a variety of useful methods on it, but the the simplest possible integration, you can make use of just a few.

 ## Useful API calls